MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/plan-for-the-multilingual-user-interface.md

 The MUI feature, lets team members work on documents and projects in a shared language while they view the site and perform tasks in their preferred language.
 In addition to team collaboration, the MUI feature enables farm, site collection administrators, and site owners to perform administrative tasks in their preferred language.
 For example, farm administrators can view the administrative links and instructions on the SharePoint Central Administration website in their preferred language.

 The MUI feature also enables users to change new and existing application content — such as list or library titles and descriptions — and it enables users to have those changes be reflected in the user interface for users of other languages.
 For example, a team member who uses English as the preferred language creates a new document library named "Team Reports."
-Another team member, who has the preferred language set to German, logs on to the site and changes the library title to "Mannschaftsberichte."
-The next time that users who have their preferred language set to German logs on to the site, the name of the document library is displayed as "Mannschaftsberichte."
-But users who have their preferred language set to English still see the document library name displayed as "Team Reports."

 ## What is supported by the multilingual user interface
 <a name="supported"> </a>